ys09123/EV_sales/README.md

 ## 🎯 Objectives

-- Analyze EV stock and charger data by region
+- Analyze EV stock and charger data by region using ISO country codes.
-- Identify underserved areas using clustering
+- Identify underserved areas using **K-Means clustering**.
-- Visualize spatial disparities using Voronoi diagrams
+- Visualize spatial disparities using **Voronoi diagrams**.
-- Recommend optimal new charger locations
+- Recommend optimal new charger locations based on calculated density.
-- Lay the foundation for a dashboard-based planning tool
+- Provide an interactive **Streamlit Dashboard** for stakeholders.

 ---